iorodeo/potentiostat/software/python/potentiostat/docs/examples.rst

 * Transistions at a rate of 50 mV/s (-50 mV/s) from the minimum (maximum) to the maximum (minimum) voltage.
 * Performs a single cycle i.e., transistions from minimum to maximum and back to minimum exactly once.

-As the test is run the data are saved to a file named *test_data.txt*.
+As the test is run the data are saved to a file named *data.txt*.
 The data in the file consist of comma separated values of time, voltage and current.
 After the test is complete two figures are created to display the data.
 The first figure shows plots of the voltage (potential) and current vs time.
 The